charmplusplus/charm/doc/charm++/manual.rst

 The detailed APIs of these two methods are described as follows:

-#. **AtSync mode**: Using this method, elements can be migrated only
+#. **AtSync mode**: Using this method, load balancing is triggered
-   at certain points in the execution, when the application invokes ``AtSync()``.
-In order to use AtSync mode, one should set ``usesAtSync`` to true in the array element constructor.
-When an element is ready to migrate, call ``AtSync()`` [6]_.
+   only at certain points in the execution, when the application invokes ``AtSync()``, which is essentially a non-blocking barrier.
+In order to use AtSync mode, one should set the variable ``usesAtSync`` to true in the constructors of chare array elements that are participating in the AtSync barrier.
+When an element is ready to start load balancing, it calls ``AtSync()`` [6]_.
 When all local elements that have set ``usesAtSync`` to true call ``AtSync()``, the load balancer is triggered.
 (Note that when the load balancer is triggered, it is triggered for all array elements, even those without ``usesAtSync`` set to true.
 If they are migratable, then they should have PUP routines suitable for anytime migration.)
-Once all migrations are completed, the load balancer calls the virtual function ``ResumeFromSync()`` on each of the array elements.
-This function can be redefined in the application.
+Once all local migrations (both in and out) are completed, the load balancer calls the virtual function ``ResumeFromSync()`` on each of the local array elements participating in the AtSync barrier.
+This function is usually overridden by the application to trigger the resumption of execution.

-   Note that ``AtSync()`` is not a blocking call, it just gives a hint to load balancing that it is time for load balancing.
+   Note that ``AtSync()`` is not a blocking call.
 The object may be migrated during the time between ``AtSync()`` and ``ResumeFromSync()``.
 One can choose to let objects continue working with incoming messages; however, keep in mind the object may suddenly show up in another processor, so make sure no operations that could possibly prevent migration be performed.
 This is the automatic way of doing load balancing where the application does not need to define ``ResumeFromSync()``.

    The more commonly used approach is to force the object to be idle until load balancing finishes.
-The user calls ``AtSync()`` at the end of some iteration, then, when all elements reach that call, load balancing is triggered.
+The user calls ``AtSync()`` at the end of some iteration, then, when all participating elements reach that call, load balancing is triggered.
 The objects can start executing again when ``ResumeFromSync()`` is called.
 In this case, the user redefines ``ResumeFromSync()`` to trigger the next iteration of the application.
 This pattern effectively results in a barrier at load balancing time (see example here :numref:`lbexample`).

    .. note:: In AtSync mode, Applications that use dynamic insertion or
 	     deletion of array elements must not be doing so when any element